Paper Check Alternatives: How to Ease Your Transition to Digital Payments

-For some businesses, their continued acceptance of checks is not a result of any personal affinity, but to accommodate their customers’—especially the smaller ones—preferred payment methods.
+For some businesses, their continued acceptance of paper checks is not a result of any personal affinity, but to accommodate their customers’—especially the smaller ones—preferred payment methods.

 Others, however, are resistant to accept payments from their customers digitally due to concerns over updating legacy accounts receivable systems and processes.
 Digital payment methods like ACH can create data reconciliation challenges for AR staff.
 The remittance information for these payments (which should include at a minimum—but doesn’t always—invoice numbers, payment amounts, and payment methods) arrives in a separate file that must then be interpreted.